macecchi/pebble-itunesify-remote/README.md

 # iTunesify Remote for Pebble* (OS X App)

-Control iTunes and Spotify playback (play/pause/next/prev) from your Pebble watch!
+Control iTunes and Spotify playback (play/pause/next/prev) and Mac volume level from your Pebble watch!

 **(To be used with [Pebble iTunesify Remote](https://github.com/macecchi/pebble-itunesify-remote) for Pebble)**